aarenstade/speech-img-vid-generator/README.md

 5. Create frames for video following timecode of words
 6. Generate video file w/ ffmpeg

-At the moment the images are pretty random and not too specific.
-Bing stores lots of images in base64, so may allow those and convert later.
-But for now, the ones we get are funny.

 # To Run

 You need a Google Service Account for the API.